 I’ll share what we did and what worked for us.
 We prayed daily for wisdom and discernment.
 We regularly asked God to keep us from making a huge mistake.
 Over the months and years we did see the fruits of our labors.
 At age eight and a half, it is much easier.
 Certainly not perfect, but much easier.
 But it felt like we were flying blind in faith for a looooong time.

-Parenting Strategies for the Parents
+Parenting Strategies For Christian Parents

 First, we had to make sure we truly understood child development.
 David would be the first to tell you that he did not have a realistic and accurate understanding of child development stages when he became a parent.
 This did cause him frustration at times until I pointed out that four year olds are incapable of thinking abstractly and so on.
 If you are expecting things out of your child that are developmentally inappropriate, then you are setting yourself up for increased frustration.